micro-manager/micro-manager/doc/how-to-build.md

 - Boost 1.46 or later
 - zlib

-To build MMCoreJ and the Java application (Micro-Manager Studio), you will need the Java Development Kit.
+To build MMCoreJ and the Java application (Micro-Manager Studio), you will need a Java Development Kit.
 Micro-Manager Java code is written in Java 1.6.
-On OS X, either Apple's Java 1.6 or Oracle JDK 1.7 will work (you need a developer account to get the development kit for Apple JDK 1.6).
+On OS X, either Apple's Java 1.6 or Oracle JDK 1.7 will work.
 On Linux, OpenJDK 1.6 or 1.7 should work well.
 (For JDK versions, 1.x is the same as x.)

 Building the Java components also requires Apache Ant (pre-installed on OS X).